- About Us

 The ACLU of Arizona undertakes litigation when doing so is the most effective way to advance a civil liberties concern.
 We file lawsuits that will have an impact on people's rights by setting a legal precedent or affecting the policies and actions of public officials.
 We both provide direct legal representation to people and file amicus (friend-of-the-court) briefs addressing civil liberties issues in cases initiated by others.
 All the ACLU's legal work is on a pro bono basis; we never charge clients for our legal services.

 Jacobson v.
 U.S. Dept. of Homeland Security.
 On November 20, 2014 the ACLU of Arizona together with the ACLU of San Diego and filed a federal lawsuit on behalf of local residents of Arivaca, Arizona challenging U.S. Border Patrol’s obstruction of efforts to monitor abuses at an interior checkpoint near the town of Arivaca.
 The lawsuit asserts that Border Patrol has infringed and restricted First Amendment rights by threatening plaintiffs with arrest for engaging in constitutionally protected speech while they monitor activities of Border Patrol at the checkpoint.
-Recent findings by residents show that racial profiling along the Southwest border is routine.
-Their findings based on more than 100 hours of observation over two months are that a Latino-occupied vehicle is more than 26 times more likely to be required to show identification than a white-occupied vehicle.
-And Latino-occupied vehicles were nearly 20 times more likely to be ordered to secondary inspection.
+Plaintiffs’ motion for a preliminary injunction to halt the Border Patrol’s checkpoint practices was denied in September 2015.
+Defendants’ filed a motion to dismiss in November 2015.
+Plaintiffs’ filed their reply to that motion on April 27, 2016.

 Riley v.
 City of Prescott.
 On August 8, 2011 the ACLU of Arizona, with the firm Martin and Bonnett, filed a federal lawsuit against Prescott, Arizona Mayor Kuykendall and other officials on behalf of KayAnne Riley.
 KayAnne was fired from her job with the Yavapai County Humane Society (YHS), a City contractor after pressure from Mayor Kuykendall because she had spoken out about past acts of retaliation and bullying by the Mayor and the City.
 KayAnne was very well qualified for her job as a former war correspondent, with a public relations background and former Marine.
 The Mayor’s actions in seeking her firing were consistent with his history of retaliatory acts against City employees critical of his administration.
 In December 2011 a partial settlement was reached with the YHS defendants.
 In return for a payment to KayAnne Riley, those defendants were dismissed from the case.
-The court denied the remaining defendants’ motion to dismiss in February 2012, noting that the facts in the complaint state a plausible claim that the Mayor "violated Plaintiff's constitutional rights to engage in free speech free of governmental interference."
+The court denied the remaining defendants’ motion to dismiss in February 2012.
 A hearing on cross-motions for summary judgment following discovery took place on February 11, 2014.
-The court subsequently denied both motions on February 18, 2014 but made important findings about plaintiff’s case stating that there was ample evidence for a jury to conclude that defendants had impermissibly acted against her in retaliation for her protected rights of speech.
-A trial is the next step after defendants’ interlocutory appeal of the decision to deny Mayor Kuykendall qualified immunity is decided by the Ninth Circuit.
-Plaintiff’s answering brief to the Ninth Circuit was filed on December 8, 2014.
+The court subsequently denied both motions but made important findings about plaintiff’s case stating that there was ample evidence for a jury to conclude that defendants had impermissibly acted against her in retaliation for her protected rights of speech.
+The defendants’ filed an interlocutory appeal of the decision to deny Mayor Kuykendall qualified immunity, which was denied by the Ninth Circuit on April 5, 2016.
+Proceedings, including a possible trial, will continue in the district court.

 Doe v.
 Johnson.
 In June 2015, the ACLU of Arizona filed a lawsuit challenging the inhumane and unconstitutional conditions in detention facilities used by the U.S. Border Patrol in the Tucson Sector.
 The lawsuit comes after several months of investigation and fact-finding including interviews with 75 men and women who described appalling conditions including being detained in freezing, overcrowded, and filthy cells for extended periods of time, no access to beds, soap, showers, adequate meals and water, medical care, and lawyers in violation of constitutional standards and Border Patrol’s own policies.
 The case was filed in federal district court in Tucson.
 Co-counsel in the case includes the National Immigration Law Center, the American Immigration Council, the ACLU of Arizona, the Lawyers’ Committee for Civil Rights of the San Francisco Bay Area, and Morrison & Foerster LLP.